virtual-labs/exp-cement-mortar-cubes-dei/experiment/aim.md

-### To datermine the compressive strength of standard cement mortar cubes.
+### To determine the compressive strength of standard cement mortar cubes.